v2fly/v2fly-github-io/docs/en_US/config/overview.md

 > `dns`: [DnsObject](dns.md)

-Build-in DNS servers，if this file doesn't exist，use local DNS by default.
+Build-in DNS servers.
+If this field does not exist, use local DNS by default.

 > `routing`: [RoutingObject](routing.md)